williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 ## Third-Order Analytical Augmentations

 A third-order analytical augmentation introduces the ability to translate our source prompt into a computation that can make further calls to the LLM along with a provided context.
+This in essence results in an augmented language model that can learn to use tools and perform actions.

-Existing examples include [BingChat](https://www.williamcotton.com/articles/bing-third-order), [Toolformer](https://arxiv.org/abs/2302.04761) and [LangChain Agents](https://langchain.readthedocs.io/en/latest/modules/agents/getting_started.html)
+Existing examples include [BingChat](https://www.williamcotton.com/articles/bing-third-order), [Toolformer](https://arxiv.org/abs/2302.04761) and [LangChain Agents](https://langchain.readthedocs.io/en/latest/modules/agents/getting_started.html).

-We inject stateful dependencies into a parameterized thunk, or pthunk.
+Continuing with our specific example using a JavaScript intepreter, we inject stateful dependencies into a parameterized thunk, or pthunk.
 We could structure this in the same way that this term is used in functional programming but for presentation sake we will just directly call the pthunk and not have the pthunk return a thunk.

 This translation example is a bit more complex.
-It includes a query to another LLM, and a computation of the answer based on the response to the query:
+It includes another indirect query to the LLM, and a computation of the answer based on the response to the query:

 ### Translation Example